 • Pasta.
 Any type of pasta works well.
 Rigatoni, penne, fusilli, rotini, spaghetti, elbows and farfalle (also known as bowtie pasta) are good options.
 To make this recipe gluten free, use a gluten-free pasta.

 • Black olives.
-I love the salty, savory taste that black olives add.
+Add a delicious salty, savory taste.
 Any olive will work nicely — use your favorite.
 Kalamata olives are a great alternative option and if you’re not a fan, simply omit.

 • Feta cheese.
 This salty addition pulls everything together in this salad.
 If you have the choice between buying a block or crumbled feta at your grocery store, always stick with the block.
 The containers of crumbled feta typically have powdered cellulose, which causes the feta to be harder and taste a bit drier.
 (It also results in shorter shelf life.)
 Here are some tips for navigating supermarket feta cheese.